SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ### Slideshow Tool

-The slideshow tool allows you to create a gallery of images that can be displayed in a loop.
-You can choose to start the slideshow automatically and you can add an audio file to each picture of the slideshow.

-Drag and drop the slideshow icon onto the weave and the dialog window will appear.
+The slideshow tool allows you to:

+* create a gallery of images that cycled through automatically or by the reader clicking the arrows.
+* each slide can be combined with an audio recording that will play as a *"background"* [*] during the slide.
+* you can either set a global time interval, or
+* set a timing for each individual slide

+[*] Of course, what you consider *"background"* may depend on your intented use: you can also use the slideshow as an audio playlist/sequencer and consider the images "background".
+If you don't want images, you could consider using transparent or very small images.

-Open the __slides__ tab to select the images.
+After adding a slideshow tool, open the __slides__ tab to select the images.
 You can either upload an image from your disk, by clicking __add media__, or you can select images from your __media repository__ sets and __simple media__ clicking __select media__.

 Each image can also be joined with an audio recording, which will be played in the background.
 Only audio files that have been previously uploaded to your __simple media__ or __media repository__ can be selected to be used as background.
-You can upload new audio files in your media list.
+You can upload new audio files in your media list (see [content manager](https://guide.researchcatalogue.net/#content-manager-editor-tab)).

+#### Slides tab

 #### Style